Religare: History

 Founded in 1982, initially Religare was a stock brokerage firm called Religare Securities Limited (RSL) and was admitted to the National Stock Exchange (NSE) in 1994.
+The erstwhile promoters were Malvinder Mohan Singh and Shivinder Mohan Singh who were part of Ranbaxy Group before selling their stake in Ranbaxy to Daiichi Sankyo in 2008.
 In 2000, it secured membership of the Futures and Options segment of the NSE and also registered with National Securities Depository Limited (NSDL) as a depository participant.

-Religare Finvest, a group company, was founded in 2001 as a private non-banking financial institution.
+Religare Finvest Ltd (RFL), a group company, was founded in 2001 as a private non-banking financial institution.
 In 2002, RSL received registration as ‘Portfolio Manager’ from Securities and Exchange Board of India (SEBI).
 RSL registered with Central Depository Services Limited (CDSL) as a depository participant in 2003.
 It also became a stock broker at the Bombay Stock Exchange (BSE) in 2004.
 In the same year, Religare Commodities Limited, a commodities broking company, started operations as a ‘trading cum clearing member’ at both the Multi Commodity Exchange (MCX) and the National Commodity and Derivatives Exchange (NCDEX).

 An office was established in London in 2006.
 In 2006, RSL received registration as Merchant Banker in Category – I from SEBI.
 Religare announced a joint venture with Macquarie Bank Ltd. in October 2007 to expand its wealth management business.
 REL went public with an initial public offering (IPO) of its stock in November, 2007, which was oversubscribed 159 times.
 The same year, RSL received membership of derivative segment of the BSE as trading-cum-clearing member.

 In 2008, Religare started a joint-venture life assurance business with Aegon N.V. and Bennett, Coleman & Company called Aegon Religare Life Insurance Company.
 Religare exited the joint venture in 2015 by selling its stake to Bennett, Coleman & Company.